Poetry East #110—“The Great Wave”

 Poetry East is happy to announce

-publication of our Spring 2024 issue:
+publication of our Fall 2024 issue:

 Order your copy today at www.poetryeast.org/order!